umran/apify/README.md

 #### String Fields

 String fields have a required property: `type` whose value must be set to "string".
-Refer to the table below for all the properties that may be defined on a field of `type` "string"
+Refer to the table below for all the properties that may be defined on a field of `type` "string".

 | Property | Required | Type | Description |
 | --- | --- | --- | --- |